 Fulfill your art's desire at an internationally known museum

 When you book a tour of the Heard Museum, known worldwide for its American Indian art, you are embarking on a journey through time.
 Wind through the enchanting galleries, exhibitions and sculpture gardens for an immersive experience in both traditional and contemporary art.
 More than 40,000 objects—ranging from jewelry (Navajo and Zuni) and katsina dolls (Hopi) to textiles (Navajo) and Southwestern ceramics—tell unique stories about the cultures and experiences of the artists who created these works.
-Hands-on activities give visitors of all ages the opportunity to weave with beads, create Apache burden baskets or craft Yaqui paper flowers.
 Don’t miss the music and dance performances that bring history to life on First Fridays (free admission), the annual World Championship Hoop Dance, or the Indian Fair and Market.

 Go Green - and discover the secrets of plants that flourish in the desert